CartoDB/airship/DEVELOPERS.md

 ## CSS Variables

 To achieve a better customization we use [css variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).
-Follow this rules in order to write them in a consistent way.
+Follow these rules in order to write them in a consistent way.

 We define two kinds of variables, global and specific: